-CTA Providers will need to work with jobactive Providers in their Employment Region to facilitate Referrals to CTA, and improve Participants' chances of moving into employment during, or following, their participation in CTA.
+CTA Providers will need to work with Employment Providers or NEST Providers in their Employment Region to facilitate Referrals to CTA, and improve Participants' chances of moving into employment during, or following, their participation in CTA.

-To support this, the CTA Provider must arrange a Warm Handover Meeting between the CTA Provider, the Participant and the Participant's jobactive Provider to occur within five Business Days of the Participant's completion of a CTA Course.
+To support this, the CTA Provider must arrange a Warm Handover Meeting between the CTA Provider, the Participant and the Participant's Employment Provider, NEST Provider or the Department's DSCC where it referred the Participant to occur within 5 Business Days of the Participant's completion of a CTA Course.
 If possible, the Warm Handover Meeting should be conducted face-to-face.
+Where the Department's DSCC referred the Participant, the Warm Handover Meeting may be conducted by telephone.